Benefits of HIIT Workouts

 Increase in metabolism

-In addition to increased fat burning and more muscle preserved, HIIT workouts stimulate the production of your human growth hormone (HGH) by up to 450% during the 24 hours after your workout.
+In addition to increased fat burning and muscle preservation, HIIT workouts stimulate the production of your human growth hormone (HGH).
+It goes up by 450% during the 24 hours after your workout.
 This, in turn, increases your metabolism in the short-term and after consistent HIIT workouts, increases your overall metabolic rate.
 An improved rate of metabolism makes it less likely for you to gain weight.
-A healthy metabolic system can rid toxins from your body more efficiently and also, as mentioned above, burn calories even after you finished with your HIIT session.
+A healthy metabolic system can rid toxins from your body more efficiently.
+It can also, as mentioned above, burn calories even after you finished with your HIIT session.
 Doing a HIIT workout kick starts your body’s metabolism to a level that the fat burning effects last hours after the session have finished.

 Improve heart health